aarpa/evently/README.md

 ## <a name="features"></a>Features

 #### Landing Page
-Users register or login on the landing page.
+Users register or log in on the landing page.

 #### Profile Page
 Once signed in, users are directed to their profile page.
+This page has 2 segregated sections: the bio (which remains static) and the upcoming events (which can be toggled based on user interactions).
+The upcoming events includes those that the user is hosting and events that the user is invited to.
+Users can also create a new event from their profile page.

+#### Create New Event
+This page has a form that takes necessary information to create a new event.
+Upon saving, the user will be directed to the event page.

+#### Event Page
+This page has 2 segregated sections similar to the profile page: the event details (which remains static) and the guests invited to the event (which can be toggled based on user interactions).
+Any user can view the guestlist, but only the host can invite new guests to an event that they are hosting.

 ## <a name="future"></a>Upcoming Features
 The current data model is extremely robust and is able to support a wide range of features in future implementations.
 Some of them include: